ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

 Fish -> [0,0,1]
 ```

-To parse the data file I then convert the text file like so (to those that know the difference, the data is also converted to tensors as it gets parsed, if not, don't worry about it, we'll get more into PyTorch specifics later!):
+To parse the data file, I then convert the text file like so (to those that know the difference, the data is also converted to tensors as it gets parsed, if not, don’t worry about it, we’ll get more into PyTorch specifics later!):

 ```
 data_dict = dict()